bvm-org/bvm/docs/bvm.md

 The JVM supports multiple threads.
 Each thread has its own stack of frames.
 A frame contains the state of a method invocation.
 Java has *primitive* values (such as numbers, booleans) which are held directly in stack frames.
-Object values (including arrays) are always created and held in the heap, and pointed to from stack frames.
-Whilst stacks are contiguous, there is no way to access the contents of a parent stack frame.
+Reference values (including arrays and objects) are always created and held in the heap, and pointed to from stack frames.
+Whilst stacks are continuous, there is no way to access the contents of a parent stack frame.
+Because methods are attached to objects and objects are always held in the heap, the closure capture issues outlined above are first reduced and then eliminated by permitting only access to constants in parent lexical scopes from within a new closure.
 Method signatures are known at compile-time and so method invocation removes the correct number of arguments from the current stack frame and supplies them to the new stack frame.
 There are explicit `return` instructions to return values to the calling stack.
 As mentioned above, JVM byte-code does not embrace overloaded
 opcodes: just as there are many different forms of `add` there are also different forms of `return` depending on the type of the value